 phase of a disturbance, system voltage may be widely depressed and may fluctuate.
-To support the system during this phase of a disturbance, NERC explains that the proposed standard "establishes criteria for setting load-responsive relays such that individual generators may provide Reactive Power within their dynamic capability during transient time periods," thereby avoiding unnecessary tripping of generators and ensuring that "dynamic capability is available to support system recovery."
+To support the system during this phase of a disturbance, NERC explained that the proposed standard "establishes criteria for setting load-responsive relays such that individual generators may provide Reactive Power within their dynamic capability during transient time periods," thereby avoiding unnecessary tripping of generators and ensuring that "dynamic capability is available to support system recovery."
 22

-12. NERC proposes Requirement R1 of PRC-025-1 be assigned a "High" violation risk factor, and a "Severe" violation severity level for failure to apply settings as required.
-NERC's Implementation Plan proposes that applicable entities must be in compliance with the new standard: (1) 60 months after regulatory approval where compliance can be achieved without replacement or removal of relays; or (2) 84 months after regulatory approval if replacement or removal of relays is necessary.23
+12. NERC proposed to assign a "High" violation risk factor to Requirement R1 of PRC-025-1, and a "Severe" violation severity level for failure to apply settings as required.
+NERC's Implementation Plan proposed that applicable entities must be in compliance with the new standard: (1) 60 months after regulatory approval where compliance can be achieved without replacement or removal of relays; or (2) 84 months after regulatory approval if replacement or removal of relays is necessary.23